safe-global/safe-docs/learn/safe-tools/safe-protocol-kit-safe-core-sdk/README.md

+# Safe Protocol Kit (Safe Core SDK)

 The Safe Protocol Kit uses the [Safe Core SDK](https://github.com/safe-global/safe-core-sdk/tree/main/packages/safe-core-sdk) to interact with [Safe contracts](https://github.com/safe-global/safe-contracts) using a Typescript interface.
 This SDK can be used to create Safe accounts, and propose and execute transactions and update the configuration of an existing Safe.

 ## Quickstart

 In this quickstart, you will create a 2 of 3 multi-sig Safe and propose and execute a transaction to send some ETH out of this Safe.

-For a more detailed guide, including how to integrate with safe-service-client and web3js, see [Safe Core SDK: Detailed Guide](https://www.notion.so/learn/safe-tools/safe-protocol-kit-safe-core-sdk/safe-core-sdk-detailed-guide.md).
+For a more detailed guide, including how to integrate with web3js and more Safe and transaction configuration options, see [Guide: Integrating the Safe Core SDK](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md).

 ### Prerequisites